COPD (Chronic Obstructive Pulmonary Disease) - Living With COPD

 - Eat well and stay active.

 - Learn all you can about COPD.

 - Get support from your family and friends.

-occurred does not reverse, quitting smoking can slow down how quickly your COPD symptoms get worse.
+Although lung damage that already has occurred doesn't reverse, quitting smoking can slow down how quickly your COPD symptoms get worse.

 One Man's Story: